ZachHunt359/ChainMakerWeb/README.md

 1. Clone this repository.
 2. Install [Node.js](https://nodejs.org/en/download) on your local machine.
 Navigate to the repository directory, and run `npm install` from a command line to download the packages needed to run the server.
 3. Deploy a MongoDB server, either locally or using a managed service (such as [Atlas](https://www.mongodb.com/products/platform/atlas-database)).
 Create a database with a collection called "chains".
 4. In the root of the ChainMaker repository, paste the following text into a new file called ".env".
-Change `MONGO_URI` to the connetion string for your MongoDB database.
+Change `MONGO_URI` to the connection string for your MongoDB database.
 If you wish to use HTTPS, change `USE_HTTPS` to `true` and change `CERT_PATH` to the folder containing your SSL encryption data.

 >     # Connection string for MongoDB database containing "chains" collection. #
 >